N-Masi/sway-mock/README.md

 4. Out of scope:
 * User login and authentication.
 To demonstrate the utility of the dashboard, I have made it such that you can select to view the dashboard for any leader in the database.
+* Non-hardcoded API access.
+Dynamically generating JWT tokens and monitoring expiration is downstream of handling logins.
 * Supporter dashboard.
 Not in the assignment specifications.

 ## Design Tradeoffs